 By Laurel Patterson, Head of SDG Integration, UNDP

 The decade of action to achieve the vision of the 2030 Agenda has commenced: but it hasn’t looked like anything we could have imagined.
-Our recent research with the Pardee Center at the University of Denver shows that the COVID-19 pandemic could drive the number of people living in extreme poverty above 1 billion by 2030 – unless we make an ambitious but feasible ‘SDG Push’.
+Our recent research with the Pardee Center at the University of Denver shows that the gap between people living in rich and poor countries is set to increase.
+Approximately eight out of ten people that could become poor by the end of this decade as a result of the pandemic will live in countries with low or medium human development by 2030 – unless we make an ambitious but feasible ‘SDG Push’.
 Yes, we demonstrate that an integrated set of investments across governance, social protection, green economy and digitalization could exceed the development trajectory we were on before the pandemic, even when taking COVID impact into account.

 With support from UNDP Global Environmental Finance (GEF), more than 16,000 hectares of desert in Uzbekistan were restored to help farmers operate and get jobs despite arid conditions.
 Photo: UNDP Uzbekistan.